thofma/Tally.jl/README.md

 ### Tally is too slow

-To work also for objects, for which a consistent hash is not implemented, Tally does not use `hash` by default.
+To work also for objects for which a consistent hash is not implemented, `tally` does not use `hash` by default.
 This can be enabled using the `use_hash = true` keyword.

 ```julia
 julia> v = [rand([[1], [2]]) for i in 1:100000];